faiface/generics/README.md

 Don't worry, this doesn't send us to the [dependent typing land](https://en.wikipedia.org/wiki/Dependent_type) because we can't return types, only accept them.

+It's simple, if a parameter is an unnamed generic parameter, you pass a type directly.
+Otherwise, you pass a value and the type system will infer the type.

 This notation also makes it possible to give a type to the built-in `new` function:

 ```go